progval/Limnoria/plugins/Alias/README.rst

 Commands
 --------
-.. _command-Alias-add:
+.. _command-alias-add:

 add <name> <command>
   Defines an alias <name> that executes <command>.
 The <command> should be in the standard "command argument [nestedcommand argument]" arguments to the alias; they'll be filled with the first, second, etc. arguments. $1, $2, etc. can be used for required arguments. @1, @2, etc. can be used for optional arguments. $* simply means "all remaining arguments," and cannot be combined with optional arguments.

-.. _command-Alias-list:
+.. _command-alias-list:

 list [--locked|--unlocked]
   Lists alias names of a particular type, defaults to all aliases if no --locked or --unlocked option is given.

-.. _command-Alias-lock:
+.. _command-alias-lock:

 lock <alias>
   Locks an alias so that no one else can change it.

-.. _command-Alias-remove:
+.. _command-alias-remove:

 remove <name>
   Removes the given alias, if unlocked.

-.. _command-Alias-unlock:
+.. _command-alias-unlock:

 unlock <alias>
   Unlocks an alias so that people can define new aliases over it.

+.. _conf-Alias:

 Configuration
 -------------

+.. _conf-supybot.plugins.Alias.public:

 supybot.plugins.Alias.public
   This config variable defaults to "True", is not network-specific, and is  not channel-specific.

   Determines whether this plugin is publicly visible.

+.. _conf-supybot.plugins.Alias.validName:

 supybot.plugins.Alias.validName
   This config variable defaults to "^[^\\x00-\\x20]+$", is not network-specific, and is  not channel-specific.